giulianaarganaraz1/30-d-as-leyendo-documentaci-n-de-Java/Day3_Variables.md

 https://www.w3schools.com/java/java_data_types.asp

 ## What I learned?
-Once a variable is declared with a type, it cannot change to another type later in the program
+Pimitive Data Type:Once a variable is declared with a type, it cannot change to another type later in the program